-The B.S. degree may be attained either through the Computer Science and Engineering major or through the Computer Science major described below.
+The B.S. degree may be attained through the Computer Science and Engineering major, the Computer Science major, or the Computer Engineering major described below.

-In addition, HSSEAS offers M.S. and Ph.D. degrees in Computer Science, as well as minor fields for graduate students seeking engineering degrees.
+In addition, UCLA Samueli offers M.S. and Ph.D. degrees in Computer Science, as well as minor fields for graduate students seeking engineering degrees.
 In cooperation with the John E. Anderson Graduate School of Management, the Computer Science Department offers a concurrent degree program that enables students to obtain the M.S. in Computer Science and the M.B.A.
 (Master of Business Administration).